-I Logged Off Social Media for 75 Days (and this is what I learned)
+I Logged Off Social Media for 75 Days

 I logged off social media for the first 75 days of 2019 and it taught me a whole lot about myself, social media culture, and how I want to hold space for this powerful tool going forward.